-It’s citrus season and there is no better way to enjoy it than this delicious Blueberry Lemon Pull Apart Bread!
+It’s citrus season and there is no better way to enjoy it than this delicious Lemon Blueberry Pull Apart Bread!

 This bread is made with a great sweet dough, enriched with eggs and butter, so it has tons of flavour and great texture.

 As this bread is enriched with eggs and butter, it is best enjoyed in the first day after baking.
 Well-wrapped, it will be fine into the second day as well.
 For longer, I’d suggest freezing to enjoy the rest later.
+This bread will freeze well for 2-3 months.

 I’ve baked mine up in my 4×10-inch tea loaf pan.
 If you don’t have that pan, you can use a 9×5-inch loaf pan instead.
 I’ve included some slightly different instructions for this size pan in the recipe notes.

-Get the Recipe: Blueberry Lemon Pull Apart Bread
+Get the Recipe: Lemon Blueberry Pull Apart Bread

 Ingredients